Hannah Mouncey: Women's handball

 International Olympic Committee's guidelines are for 12 months of hormone therapy before a trans woman can compete in women's competition, but Mouncey's testosterone levels were well below the required levels of 10 nmol/L by July 2016.
 Mouncey hoped to play in women's competition in October 2016, and to be selected in Australia women's national handball team.
 Her request to play for the ACT representative team in October 2016 was refused by the Australian Handball Federation, citing insurance concerns because she was still three weeks short of the IOC guideline of 12 months of hormone therapy.

 On 27 May 2018, Mouncey scored three goals for Melbourne Handball Club in their win over University of Queensland Handball Club for the 2018 Oceanian Open Club Championship.

 In April 2018, Mouncey began training with the Australia women's national handball team in anticipation of the International Handball Federation clearing her to play in the 2018 Asian Women's Handball Championship in Kumamoto, Japan.
 Mouncey scored four goals in her first international game with the Australia women's team, a 24–32 loss to Kazakhstan on 30 November 2018.
-Mouncey played all six games and scored 23 goals as the Australians finished fifth, qualifying for the 2019 World Women's Handball Championship.
-She was not selected to play at World Championships.
-Mouncey stated that this was due to some of the team being uncomfortable sharing the showers and change room with her, but this was denied by Handball Australia.
+She played all six games and scored 23 goals as the Australians finished fifth, qualifying for the 2019 World Women's Handball Championship.
+Mouncey was not selected to play at World Championships.
+She stated that this was due to some of the team being uncomfortable sharing the showers and change room with her, but this was denied by Handball Australia.

 For the Australian Open Club Championships in beach handball, Mouncey strengthened the women's national team of American Samoa, which competed in the tournament as a club team, and took second place with them.

-Mouncey returned to play with the Canberra Handball Club in 2021, winning the National Club Championship for the second time, after first claiming the title with Melbourne Handball Club in 2018.
-In the 2021 edition, Mouncey played primarily as a left back and was named the tournament's most valuable player, as well as being the tournament's top goal scorer.

-In 2022 Mouncey again played for Canberra Handball Club, which this time claimed the silver medal, going down to Sydney University Handball Club in the final.

-Mouncey made a return to the Australian women’s team in November 2022 at the 2022 Asian Women’s Handball Championship, where she scored 28 goals from five games in a team where 13 of the 16 squad members were making their international debuts.